COGS108/Overview/COGS108-Syllabus.md

 # LECTURE

-Lectures is MWF 10am - 10:50am.
+Lectures are MWF 10am - 10:50am.

 Monday and Wednesday will be in person lectures in Galbraith Hall 242; **A negative symptom check from that day and a properly worn mask of the correct type are required to attend!** For more information please see [Return to Learn requirements for on-campus activities](https://returntolearn.ucsd.edu/return-to-campus/campus-repopulation/index.html).
-In-person lectures will be broadcast simultaneously [on this Zoom link](https://ucsd.zoom.us/j/96392914170?pwd=cG5VQm94Zkh4T3JWTmJld2xzRzBRQT09) If for some reason that link doesn't work, the Meeting ID is 963 9291 4170 and the password is cogs108
+In-person lectures will be broadcast simultaneously [on this Zoom link](https://ucsd.zoom.us/j/96392914170?pwd=cG5VQm94Zkh4T3JWTmJld2xzRzBRQT09) If for some reason that link doesn't work, the Meeting ID is 963 9291 4170 and the password is cogs108.

 Friday lecture will be **Zoom only** in order to reduce our exposure to each other's germs.
 Do not go to Galbraith Hall on Fridays.